by Jake Moeller.

 Lipper’s Jake Moeller reviews the twenty-sixth annual U.K. Lipper Fund Awards.

-This year Thomson Reuters unveiled a fresh new look for the U.K. Lipper Fund Awards.
+This year we unveiled a fresh new look for the U.K. Lipper Fund Awards.
 The stylish St Paul’s Grange hotel proved a popular choice as the new City venue.
 A full house of over 200 participants from the U.K. and international fund management industries created an excited buzz ahead of the industry’s premier night of recognizing excellence in fund management.

 Once again, our media partner for the event was fundweb and Fund Strategy magazine, with Rory Wilson—Investment Relationship Manager of Centaur—acting as co-host for the evening and presenting the group awards.